benbalter/benbalter.github.com/_posts/2015-12-07-an-open-letter-to-conference-organizers.md

 ---
 title: "An open letter to technology conference organizers"
-excerpt: "N things I wish every technology conference organizer knew."
+excerpt: "Six things I wish every technology conference organizer knew."
 ---

 I've probably been to more than a hundred technology conferences over the past few years.
 Some were great, but not all were good.
-Here's N things I wish every technology conference organizer knew:
+Here's six things I wish every technology conference organizer knew:

 ### 1. Bulletproof wifi is non-negotiable